 Score, Colavito’s roommate, was given his ticket out of town to Chicago the next day.
-Lane was living up to his slogan on dealing players; “Don’t cry about a bad deal, go on to the next one.”
+Lane was living up to his slogan on dealing players which was not to brood about a bad trade, move on to the next one.
 Lopez had taken the reins in Chicago after he left Cleveland.
 White Sox owner Bill Veeck, no stranger to rolling the dice via the trade himself, sent pitcher Barry Latman to Cleveland for Score.
 “I’ve never seen Al want a player as badly as he wanted Score,” said Veeck.
 With Colavito and Score traded, that left infielder George Strickland and Nixon as the only Indians remaining from when Lane took over the club at the end of the 1957 season.

 Score was a very popular player in his own right, both with his teammates and the Tribe faithful.
 Had he been dealt a week earlier, it may have made more of an impact, “a stop the presses” kind of story.
 But coming on the heels of the Colavito trade, it was almost like a footnote.
 “We simply reached the point were we felt that Herb could not win for the Indians,” Lane said.
 “We would not have traded him if we felt otherwise.
-The condition of his arm is questionable.”
-Lane also commented that Score’s troubles were “more psychological than physical, though I’ve got to admit he complained of aches and pains when he was a 20-game winner.”
+The condition of his arm is questionable, but it certainly would not surprise me if goes over there and wins for the White Sox.
+That’s the risk we had to take.”14 Lane also commented that Score’s troubles were “more psychological than physical, though I’ve got to admit he complained of aches and pains when he was a 20-game winner.”15

 Score started 22 games for the White Sox in 1960, going 5-10 with a 3.72 ERA.
 There were some bright days, but for the most part he couldn’t regain the speed on his fastball.
 Also, he lost the movement on the ball.
 It went straight as an arrow.
 In June 1961, he was optioned to San Diego of the Pacific Coast League.
 “We had a long talk with Herb and he was agreeable to the move,” Lopez said.
 “There’s nothing wrong with his arm.
 He can throw hard on the sidelines for 45 minutes solid.
 If there was anything wrong with his arm, he couldn’t do that.
 What he needs most is control.”
 Score went 7-6 for the Padres, but his ERA ballooned to 5.10.